gauravk95/mvp-android-template/README.md

 # MVP Android Template
-A MVP Android Template to give you a Quick Head Start for your next Android Project.
-It contains the boilerplate code to quickly setup your project for MVP Architecture.
+A MVP Android Template to give you a Head Start for your next Android Project.
+It contains the boilerplate code to quickly setup your project for MVP Architecture using industry standard practices and popular libraries like RxJava, Dagger, Retrofit and Room.

 ![Sample](https://raw.githubusercontent.com/gauravk95/mvp-android-template/master/sample.gif)